Dispersed Camping Just Outside of Mammoth Lakes

 - Drive and camp on established roads only.
 Unlike in established campgrounds, where you are assigned a campsite upon arrival, dispersed camping areas don’t have designated sites.
 But that doesn’t mean you can just invent your own campsite.
 When dispersed camping, you should only drive on established dirt roads.
 Your vehicle should be at the end of a road or pulled completely off the road on a dirt pullout.
 Never block a road or drive over plantlife when dispersed camping.

 - Do not camp on land that is not designated for dispersed camping.
 Campgrounds make it pretty easy to understand where you are allowed to set up your tent and where you are not.
 While dispersed camping may sound like you can “camp anywhere,” there are still rules for how and where you can legally dispersed camp.
 You are responsible for researching the regulations for the areas you are visiting before you go so you understand where dispersed camping is permitted.
-See below for details on where dispersed camping is allowed in the areas just outside of Mammoth Lakes.
+The Eastern Sierra camping map shows where you are NOT allowed to dispersed camp in and around Mammoth Lakes.

 Where Dispersed Camping is Allowed Near Mammoth Lakes